 Encrypted cloud storage and collaboration for the enterprise (opens in new tab)

 Tresorit is the ultra-secure cloud for businesses with full GDPR and HIPAA compliance, a privacy-first philosophy to enable secure cloud collaboration.
 Store, sync and share files with your team with complete data migration support.
-Get secure cloud storage and collaboration for your teams for as little as $14.50 per month per user.
+Get secure cloud storage and collaboration for your teams for as little as $14.50 per month per user (opens in new tab).

 Organizing files is a cinch thanks to the intuitive folder system, plus you can access files on the go with apps for iOS and Android.
 All this and 2GB of storage is free with a Dropbox Basic account (you can get an extra 500MB of space for referring a friend, all the way up to 16GB).
 A Dropbox Plus account offers 2TB for $11.99 a month or $119 a year, and you can get 1GB per referral (up to 32GB).

-You do get remote desktop wipe, 30-day version history, priority email upload and the option to restore folders or your entire account to a specific point in time, in case of accidental file deletion, crashes, or similar disasters.
+You do get a remote desktop wipe, 30-day version history, priority email upload and the option to restore folders or your entire account to a specific point in time, in case of accidental file deletion, crashes, or similar disasters.